neothXT/Snowdrop/README.md

 #### Custom Access Token storage key

-By default, Snowdrop uses "SnowdropToken" as an access token storage key for each service.
+By default, Snowdrop uses your service's name and adds "Token" to it as an access token storage key for each service.
+For example, if your service is named "MyEndpointService", its token, by default, will be named "MyEndpointServiceToken".
 If you want to use some other name, use `@TokenLabel` macro like:

 ```Swift
 @Service